noshitsecurity/triassic.github.io/agenda.md

 `5.
 Policy and Compliance in the Azure cloud`

-We will demonstrate and discuss how to scope and apply poilcies to conform infra with PCI, NIST, Azure CIS Benchmark and other relevant security controls.<br /><br />
+We will demonstrate and discuss how to scope and apply policies to conform infra with PCI, NIST, Azure CIS Benchmark and other relevant security controls.<br /><br />

 `6 Virtual Machines, limitations with IAM and Azure AD`